sagemath/trac_to_gh/Issue 5969.md

 # Issue 5969: implement computation of rational cuspidal subgroups of modular abelian varieties

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5969

 Original creator: was